Why would you need accessibility testing tools?

 Accessibility Developer Tools does a page audit of accessibility issues.

-WAVE toolbar (Chrome)
+WAVE toolbar (Chrome, Firefox)

 The WAVE Evaluation tool is a Chrome add-on which gives visual feedback about your site’s accessibility.
-There was a Firefox WAVE extension, but it is now no longer available.

 The WAVE tool won’t pick up every issue, but it’s a good starting point.